Dumbbell Shoulder flys, also popular as dumbbell flyes are weight-training exercises performed for increasing upper body strength.

 How To Do

-- Raise a bench to hip height and, hold a dumbbell in each hand, bend at the hips and rest your forehead on the edge of the bench.
+- Hold a dumbbell in each hand, bend at the hips, and rest your forehead on the edge of the bench.

-- Keep your elbows slightly bent and raise both arms to the sides until the dumbbells are at the same height as your shoulders.
+- Keep your elbows slightly bent and raise both arms to the sides until you reach the same height as your shoulders.

-- Hold for a count of two and then slowly lower the dumbbells to the starting position in a controlled manner.
+- Hold for two seconds, then slowly lower the dumbbells to the starting position.

 Set, Reps And Frequency For Dumbbell Shoulder Fly